Pocket/collection-api/README.md

 ## Digging into the Database

 Sometimes it's nice to look in the database to see what's actually going on with data.
-Here are a few hand commands for that.
+Here are a few handy commands for that.

 First, get into MySQL: